-To remove the spare wheel, remove the luggage compartment floor panel and unscrew the retaining screw (A).
+To remove the spare wheel, remove the luggage compartment floor panel and unscrew the retaining screw (see A overleaf).

-The tray containing the jacking equipment kit can be removed from the luggage compartment by unscrewing the yellow securing bolt (B).
+The tray containing the jacking equipment kit can be removed from the luggage compartment by unscrewing the yellow securing bolt (see B overleaf).

-The kit comprises: the jack; jack ratchet handle with socket extension; wheel nut wrench with telescopic extension and a wheel chock.
-For vehicles fitted with locking wheel nuts, a wheel locking nut extractor tube and key socket are included in the tray.
+The kit comprises: the jack; jack ratchet handle with socket extension; wheel nut wrench with telescopic extension; wheel chock; towing eye and a wheel locking nut extractor tube and key socket (where fitted).